McGill University Faculty of Dentistry: Research

 The faculty research is concentrated in 4 major areas: pain and neuroscience; mineralized tissues and extracellular matrix biology; biomaterials, nanobiotechnology and tissue engineering; and population oral health.
 Approximately one-third of all oral health-related research in Canada is performed at McGill despite it being represented by only 5% of the Canadian dentistry professors.
 It also graduates more dental research graduate students than any other dental school in Canada.
 McGill's Faculty of Dental Medicine and Oral Health Sciences also produces more per capita research funding to McGill compared to the McGill Faculty of Medicine, despite the faculty's size.
+In 2024, faculty researchers obtained a remarkable $8,063,796 in research funding.

 The faculty also hosts its research activities within multiple research sites including at the Faculty of Dental Medicine and Oral Health Sciences building on Sherbrooke, at the Montreal General Hospital, the Jewish General Hospital, the Montreal Children's Hospital, the Strathcona Anatomy & Dentistry Building, the Alan Edwards Pain Management Unit, and at the McGill Faculty of Medicine.

 Reputation

 The Faculty of Dental Medicine and Oral Health Sciences is notoriously competitive in terms of admissions with an acceptance rate of 3.4% for the 2021 admissions cycle.
 The number of admissions to the D.M.D. program is approximately 37-38 students annually.
 For the 2020 admissions cycle, the average accepted Canadian resident cGPA was 3.90.
-For the last several cycles of admission the average undergraduate cGPA was 3.84 (post-graduate GPA is not considered in admissions) with approximately 8-9 entering students having completed a Masters or Doctorate degree.
+For the last several cycles of admission the average undergraduate cGPA was 3.87 (post-graduate GPA is not considered in admissions) with approximately 8-9 entering students having completed a Masters or Doctorate degree.
 As of the year 2014, applicants are interviewed via Multiple Mini-Interviews (MMI) held at the McGill University Steinberg Centre for Simulation and Interactive Learning (SCSIL), along with the prospective Faculty of Medicine students.
 Students are also initially screened prior to interview selection via the CASPer test.

-McGill University is ranked as the number 1 medical-doctoral school nationally in Canada by Maclean's for 18 straight years (including the most recent ranking for 2023).
+McGill University is ranked as the number 1 medical-doctoral school nationally in Canada by Maclean's for 20 straight years (including the most recent ranking for 2025).
 McGill Faculty of Dental Medicine and Oral Health Sciences students have the highest rate of residency or specialization in the country with approximately 90% of the graduating students ultimately continuing their education via either specialty or residency.